-The Department of Orthopaedics and Rehabilitation is committed to educating and training individuals to become independent practitioners capable of providing the highest quality of orthopaedic care.
+The Department of Orthopaedic Surgery and Sports Medicine is committed to educating and training individuals to become independent practitioners capable of providing the highest quality of orthopaedic care.
 We proudly train the next generation of orthopaedic surgeons through both residency and fellowship programming.
 Private support provides the critical funding needed to take these educational programs to the next level.
 Please read below to learn about a few of our funds that currently support these programs, and how you can help.

 Orthopaedics Residency Education Fund (F014863)